SyncfusionExamples/ej2-cypress-helperpoc/README.md

 - Create the new spec file called `home_page_spec.js` for hosting the application.
 - Then create the sample spec helper file which is to be tested by using cypress.
 - Here we can use the wrapper for testing the test cases in cypress as well as protractor.

+## How To Run This POC

+- Clone/download it into locally.
+- Extract the node_modules.
+- Open the cypress test runner by executing the `npx cypress open` command from the project's root folder.
+- Then Cypress Test Runner will launch.
+Click the  `home_page_spec.js` file in the `cypress/integration/` location.
+- And also check the helper function file Cypress in `testDropdownlist.js` at `cypress/integration/helpers/dropdownlistHelper/`